-Non-Emergency Entries [24 CFR 966.4(j)(1)]
+Non-emergency Entries [24 CFR 966.4(j)(1)]

-The PHA may enter the unit, with reasonable advance notification, to perform routine inspections and maintenance, make improvements and repairs, or to show the unit for re-leasing.
-A written statement specifying the purpose for entry must be delivered to the dwelling unit at least two days before such entry.
-Forty-eight (48) hours is considered reasonable advance notification.
+The PHA may enter the unit, with reasonable advance notification to perform routine inspections and maintenance, make improvements and repairs, or to show the unit for re-leasing.
+A written statement specifying the purpose of the PHA entry delivered to the dwelling unit at least two days before such entry is considered reasonable advance notification.